ismaelirc/chrome-copy-extension/README.md

 - ✅ Save text and links on localStorage
 - ✅ update the layout
+- Refactoring the code and improving project organization
 - Implement tests
 - Transcript to typescript